Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 However, at least they canceled the 500 Yen deposit for tourists.
 Since September 2019, there has been a deposit-free Welcome Suica card which is valid for 28 days.
 The card is available with different pre-loaded amounts ranging from 1,000 to 10,000 Yen.

-Fact is, most people really have a quite rudimentary knowledge of English.
+The fact is, most people really have a quite rudimentary knowledge of English.
 You can slowly and clearly ask for things or direction and people will probably get what you need and find a way to help – even if they cannot actually answer you.
 Most importantly, many announcements at stations, trains, etc. are also in English.
 Signs at airports, stations, trains, subways, hotels, and all touristy places are also in English.

 Interestingly, it was at an economic major player like Osaka where I encountered the least translations in public places and the most people with hardly any knowledge of English.
 Even the ladies at the tourist information below Umeda station spoke really poorly.